Courtney Whitney

 Major General Courtney Whitney (May 20, 1897 – March 21, 1969) was a lawyer and United States Army commander during World War II who later served as a senior official during the American occupation of Japan (1945–1951).
 He played a major role in the liberalization of Japanese government, society, and economy during the occupation.

 Early life

 Born in Washington, D.C., Whitney enlisted in the United States Army in 1917 and became a pursuit pilot.
 He received his law degree from George Washington University in 1927 and left the army to open a private practice in Manila.

 World War II

 In 1940, Whitney returned to active duty.
-He worked in intelligence in Washington, DC, and was assigned to serve as the intelligence officer to the 14th Air Force in China when General Douglas MacArthur requested for him to be assigned to the Southwest Pacific Theater.
-Whitney returned to Leyte Gulf alongside MacArthur in 1944.
+He worked in intelligence in Washington, DC, serving as the intelligence officer to the 14th Air Force in China until 1943, when General Douglas MacArthur requested for him to be assigned to the Southwest Pacific Theater.
+Initially stationed at MacArthur's headquarters in Australia, Whitney helped to organize anti-Japanese resistance in the Philippines.
+Described by author William Manchester as an "ultraconservative Manila corporation lawyer", Whitney held highly racist views towards Filipinos, except for those of Spanish blood, whom he believed were the only ones fit for governing the Philippines.

-In his biography of MacArthur, William Manchester states that Lieutenant Colonel Whitney, a "ultraconservative Manila corporation lawyer," was assigned to MacArthur's staff, promoted, and assigned responsibility for Philippine civil affairs.
-Manchester states: